-- 1 Click Insert, Surface, Mid Surface in the main SolidWorks menu on the top of the screen. - 2 Select the front and back surfaces of the plate as shown. - 3 Click OK. - 4 Create a Static study named Shells-quarter. - 5 Expand the Plate-with-hole folder, right-click the SolidBody and select Exclude from Analysis. - 6 In the FeatureManager design tree, expand the Solid Bodies folder and Hide the existing solid body. - 7 Define 1 in (Thin formulation) shell.
-To do this: - a) Right-click the SurfaceBody in the Platewith-hole folder of the Simulation study tree and select Edit Definition.
+- 1 Click Insert, Surface, Mid Surface in the main SolidWorks menu on the top of the screen. - 2 Select the front and back surfaces of the plate as shown. - 3 Click OK. - 4 Create a Static study named Shells-quarter. - 5 Expand the Plate-with-hole folder, right-click the SolidBody and select Exclude from Analysis. - 6 Define 25mm (Thin formulation) shell.
+To do this: - a) Right-click the SurfaceBody in the Platewith-hole folder of the Simulation study tree and select Edit Definition. - b) In the Shell Definition PropertyManager, select mm and type 25 mm for Shell thickness. - c) Click 🗸.

-- b) In the Shell Definition PropertyManager, select in and type 1 in for Shell thickness. - c) Click 🖌. - 8 Assign Alloy Steel to the shell.
-To do this: - a) Right-click the Plate-with-hole folder and select Apply Material to All Bodies. - b) Expand SolidWorks Materials library and select Alloy Steel from the Steel category. - c) Select Apply and Close. - 9 Apply symmetry fixtures to the two edges shown in the figure.
+- a) Right-click the Plate-with-hole folder and select Apply Material to All Bodies. - b) Expand SolidWorks Materials library and select Alloy Steel from the Steel category. - c) Select Apply and Close. - 8 Apply symmetry fixtures to the two edges shown in the figure.